 - Best time of the day to visit; sunset, sunrise for safety reasons it’s not recommended to wander around at night time.
 If you want to come for the sunrise join a group or a tour.

 - Admission fee; free

 The second popular mountain in Cape Town.
 It is not as high as Table Mountain but it is one of the best spots in the city for watching the sunset.
-From the top of Lion’s Head, you can see the City Bowl, Camps Bay, Sea Point, Robben Island and many other highlights of Cape Town.
+From the top of Lion’s Head, you can see the City Bowl, Camps Bay, Sea Point, Robben Island, and many other city attractions.
 If you can’t make it for the sunset you can come here at any time of the day the stunning views are guaranteed.
-Climbing up to the top is a bit challenging.
+Lion’s Head hike is a bit challenging.
 The last part involves ladders and ropes, make sure to wear comfortable shoes and a suitable outfit.
 Locals come here for the sunset as well.

 If climbing to the top of Lion’s Head is too much of a mission you can enjoy the sunset from the top of nearby Signal Hill.
 To get up there is much easier; you can basically drive all the way.
 I’d suggest arriving at Lion’s Head or Signal Hill at least an hour before the sunset.
 You’ll need some time to find a parking spot and to get to the top.

 Lion’s Head tours & activities